aitoroses/floxide/docs/architecture/timer-node-implementation.md

 # Timer Node Implementation

-This document describes the implementation details of timer nodes in the Flowrs framework.
+This document describes the implementation details of timer nodes in the Floxide framework.

 ## Overview

-Timer nodes in Flowrs provide scheduling capabilities with support for various schedule types and proper error handling.
+Timer nodes in Floxide provide scheduling capabilities with support for various schedule types and proper error handling.

 ## Core Components